 Because this function runs DFS, the time complexity is O(n+m).

 (2)For computing maxflow, we implement Ford-Fulkerson Algorithm as the function.
 We repeatedly check whether there is a path in the residual graph.
 If yes, we update flow in the residual graph and check again until there is no path in the residual graph.
 When we finish checking, the final flow should be the max flow.
-Because it is not possible to update flow in the path recursively with adjacent list we define, we use matrix “flow” for updating.
+Because it is not possible to update flow in the path recursively with adjacent lists we define, we use matrix “flow” for updating.
 After we find a path, we trace it and update the flow matrix.

 Pseudocode: